 Addresses issues related to private and public forest lands management, including landowner assistance programs, taxes, water resources, and related federal programs and legislation.
 Email the NASF Forest Resources Management Committee.

 Forest Science and Health Committee

 Addresses issues concerning forest health and forest sustainability, including invasive species, forest inventory and monitoring, and forest research.
 Email the NASF Forest Science and Health Committee.

 Chair: John Erixson, Nebraska

 Works with organizations that represent community-based tree planting and care and seeks opportunities to leverage national programs to maximize local results.
 Email the NASF Urban and Community Forestry Committee.

 Promotes healthy, sustainable forests across America by delivering NASF’s messages to its members and partners, as well as the public, federal policy makers, the White House, and Congress.
 Email the NASF communications director.

-liaison: Bill Crapser, Wyoming
+liaisons: Bill Crapser, Wyoming & George Geissler, Washington